xianyuanliu/CTAN/README.md

 ### Datasets

-Prepare the datasets (EPIC-8, ADL-7 and GTEA_KITCHEN-6) following the guidances below and put them into `./data`.
+Prepare the datasets (EPIC-8, ADL-7, and GTEA KITCHEN-6) according to the instructions below and place them in the `./data` directory.

 #### EPIC-8
 Download RGB frames from participants P01, P08 and P22 of the EPIC-KITCHENS-55 dataset, using